Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 )
 where rnk<=5;

---15.
-How does number of owners impact price?--
+## 15. How does number of owners impact price?
 SELECT no_of_owners,
 		ROUND(AVG(price)::numeric,2) as avg_price,
 		Count(*) as total_cars